DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 Don’t use
 [NSNotifcationCenter](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSNotificationCenter_Class/)!

+Most of the time it's a HUGE mistake.

 It's ok to use the center to respond to iOS driven events, like `UIKeyboardDidShowNotification`.
 But don't use it to wire up message passing in your own code.
 I'm begging you.
 Don't do it.